 CPT, HCPCS, and ICD-10 Codes for Partial Ventriculectomy Under NCD 122

-NCD 122 does not list specific CPT, HCPCS, or ICD-10 codes.
-This is notable — and it's not an oversight.
+NCD 122 does not list specific CPT, HCPCS Level II, or ICD-10 codes.
+This is worth calling out because it creates a real gap in your billing edits.

 Get the Full Picture